 5. Document all your loan transactions and communications with loan app companies

 This will help you any time that there are disputes with your loan.

 6. If you fall victim to an illegal loan app, you can file a complaint with the SEC.

-The SEC has been fighting a continuous battle against illegal loan apps8appearing left and right.
+The SEC has been fighting a continuous battle against illegal loan apps10appearing left and right.

-However, if the loan app does not have a Certificate of Authority, your only option is to get in touch with the SEC’s Enforcement and Investor Protection Department.
+However, if the loan app does not have a Certificate of Authority, your only option is to contact the SEC’s Enforcement and Investor Protection Department.
 You can send an email to [email protected] but don’t forget to attach all the evidence you collected.

 Frequently Asked Questions